-Section A: Enrollment

-The enrollment process is critical to implementing SOJT.
+FOR OFFICIAL USE ONLY Public Availability to be Determined Under 5 U.S.C. §552 Chapter 7: Enrollment & Completion A.1.
+Introduction The enrollment process is critical to implementing SOJT.
 It allows students and coaches to access the most current SOJT materials, including student guides and coach guides.
 Additionally, it enables FORCECOM and training centers to track student throughput, completion rate, and average time to complete the SOJT course.
 A.2.
-Tasks

-Following are the enrollment tasks for units, students, coaches, and TRACEN/schoolhouse manager.
+Tasks Following are the enrollment tasks for units, students, coaches, and TRACEN/schoolhouse manager.
 A.2.a.
-Unit

-- Identify need for training and task student to enroll. - Designate coaches as required by each SOJT's delineated coach requirements (e.g., an SOJT guide might state: Each coach for course XYZ is required to meet criteria 123 and be designated in writing by the command.). - Assign a coach. - Manage coach availability.
+Unit • Identify need for training and task student to enroll. • Designate coaches as required by each SOJT's delineated coach requirements (e.g., an SOJT guide might state: Each coach for course XYZ is required to meet criteria 123 and be designated in writing by the command.). • Assign a coach. • Manage coach availability.
 A.2.b.
-Student

-- Communicate with unit chain of command about need for training. - Enroll in the course via LMS. - Follow enrollment instructions within LMS to notify TRACEN/schoolhouse of enrollment.
+Student • Communicate with unit chain of command about need for training. • Enroll in the course via LMS. • Follow enrollment instructions within LMS to notify TRACEN/schoolhouse of enrollment.
 A.2.c.
-Coach

-- Confirm availability to serve as coach with unit and schoolhouse Manger at TRACEN. - Seek technical assistance from schoolhouse, as necessary.
+Coach • Confirm availability to serve as coach with unit and schoolhouse Manger at TRACEN. • Seek technical assistance from schoolhouse, as necessary.
 A.2.d.
-TRACEN/ Schoolhouse Manager

-- Manage SOJT throughput. - Ensure course is listed on LMS with accurate instructions on required notifications and process to access SOJT materials. - Make the coach guide and SOJT guide available to the coach and student. - Ensure the unit is aware of student enrollment in a specific SOJT course on the LMS. - Verify that coach is assigned. - Ensure that coach is aware of duties and responsibilities.
+TRACEN/ Manage SOJT throughput.
+Schoolhouse Manager • Ensure course is listed on LMS with accurate instructions on required notifications and process to access SOJT materials. • Make the coach guide and SOJT guide available to the coach and student. • Ensure the unit is aware of student enrollment in a specific SOJT course on the LMS. • Verify that coach is assigned. • Ensure that coach is aware of duties and responsibilities.